View BIOLYFE Newsletters

 Final BIOLYFE Conference, 4th December 2013, Brussels.
 View the presentations

-The 2nd BIOLYFE Conference took place on 4th June 2013 in Copenhagen, Denmark.
+2nd BIOLYFE Conference, 4th June 2013 in Copenhagen, Denmark.
+View the presentations

-BIOLYFE SWOT Workshop was organised on 3rd April 2013 in Madrid, Spain.
+BIOLYFE SWOT Workshop, 3rd April 2013 in Madrid, Spain.
+Find more information here

 The official opening ceremony of the new fuel station took place on 7th June 2012 in Tortona, Italy.
 It was possible to fuel vehicles with E10 and E85 bioethanol.
-More information on the event you may find in BIOLYFE newsletter Issue 9 - July 2012.
+More information on the event you may find here

 Demonstrating large-scale bioethanol production from lignocellulosic feedstocks

-In order to tackle this problem, the BIOLYFE project aims at improving critical process steps and demonstrating the whole supply chain, from feedstock sourcing via fuel production to product utilisation.
-The main result will be the construction of an efficient 2nd generation industrial demonstration unit with an annual output of about 40.000 tons of lignocellulosic bioethanol, which can then be used for process optimization through extensive testing.
+In order to tackle this problem, the BIOLYFE project improved critical process steps and demonstrated the whole supply chain, from feedstock sourcing via fuel production to product utilisation.
+The main result is the constructed efficient 2nd generation industrial demonstration unit with an annual output of about 40,000 tons of lignocellulosic bioethanol, which is used for process optimization through extensive testing.